vinhta1/Obsidian-Repository/SCCoM/Cases and Episodes/The Weight of Our Hearts.md

 #Case Danny's Case, Anubis, Itzpapalotl

 # Playthrough Notes
+### New Rules and Reminders
+- Whenever Danny heals, a "Change the Game" must be made.
+No more instant or guaranteed healing.
+- Don't forget about the jukebox juice, Moonshadow.
+After this case, they will expire if you don't use them the scene the song comes in.
+- Don't forget about crew themes, feel free to ask questions
+- Peter, I looked up theme improvements, losing the theme isn't a choice written in the book.
+I'd prefer if you lose a theme naturally.
+### Going Forward
 Susan is sorry about not confronting Moonshadow and Czhewy before attacking them.
 - "I judge the dead better than the living."
 - "No one exists outside impunity.
 They are simply justified in their hearts.
 With that being said, it is best not to live with guilt."